Course-Monster/.github/profile/README.md

-Here's a sample README for the Course-Monster GitHub organization:

----

-# Hi there 👋

-Welcome to Course-Monster's GitHub organization!
+# Welcome to Course-Monster's GitHub organization!
 We're excited to have you here.
 Below you'll find some helpful information to get you started.

 ## About Us
 Course-Monster is dedicated to creating world-class educational content and courses.
 We partner with leading technology organizations to provide top-notch learning experiences that are accessible to everyone.
 Our mission is to empower learners and help them achieve their career goals through high-quality education.